Most Americans recycle but many still prefer to avoid recycling.

 It would be great if we could recycle 100% of our MSW, but even 50% seems a lofty goal.

-The better option is to avoid recycling by creating less MSW.
-If it isn’t there we don’t have to deal with it.
+It seems that the only option is to avoid recycling.
+If the trash isn’t there we don’t have to deal with it.
 What could be easier?

 How to Avoid Recycling